agile-ts/documentation/docs/packages/core/features/integration/Introduction.md

 });
 ```
 Be aware that this is only the case if it is a [`Component based Subscription`](#component-based).
-In [`Callback based Subscription`](#callback-based) a callback function will be called to trigger a rerender on the Component
+In [`Callback based Subscription`](#callback-based), a callback function will be called to trigger a rerender on the Component
 instead of the `updateMethod()`.

 | Type                                                   | Default     | Required |